Asian Americans: Government and politics

 Asian Americans have a high level of political incorporation in terms of their actual voting population.
 Since 1907, Asian Americans have been active at the national level and have had multiple officeholders at local, state, and national levels.
 As more Asian Americans have been elected to public office, they have had a growing impact on foreign relations of the United States, immigration, international trade, and other topics.
 The first Asian American to be elected to the United States Congress was Dalip Singh Saund in 1957.

 The highest ranked Asian American to serve in the United States Congress was Senator and President pro tempore Daniel Inouye, who died in office in 2012.
 There are several active Asian Americans in the United States Congress.
 With higher proportions and densities of Asian American populations, Hawaii has most consistently sent Asian Americans to the Senate, and Hawaii and California have most consistently sent Asian Americans to the House of Representatives.

-The first Asian American member of the U.S. cabinet was Norman Mineta, who served as Secretary of Commerce and then Secretary of Transportation in the George W. Bush administration.
+The first Asian American member of the US cabinet was Norman Mineta, who served as Secretary of Commerce and then Secretary of Transportation in the George W. Bush administration.
 As of 2021, the highest ranked Asian American by order of precedence is Vice President Kamala Harris.
-Previously, the highest ranked Asian American was Secretary of Transportation Elaine Chao (2017-2021), who had also been in the order of precedence as U.S. Secretary of Labor (2001-2009).
+Previously, the highest ranked Asian American was Secretary of Transportation Elaine Chao (2017–2021), who had also been in the order of precedence as US Secretary of Labor (2001–2009).

 There have been roughly "about a half-dozen viable Asian-American candidates" to ever run for president of the United States.
 Senator Hiram Fong of Hawaii, the child of Chinese immigrants, was a "favorite son" candidate at the Republican National Conventions of 1964 and 1968.
 In 1972, Representative Patsy T. Mink of Hawaii, a Japanese American, unsuccessfully sought the Democratic nomination for president.
 Louisiana Governor Bobby Jindal, the son of Indian immigrants, unsuccessfully sought the Republican nomination for president in 2016.
 Entrepreneur and nonprofit founder Andrew Yang, the son of Taiwanese immigrants, unsuccessfully sought the Democratic nomination for president in 2020.
-In January 2021, Kamala Harris, the daughter of an Indian immigrant, became the first Asian American Vice President of the United States.
+In January 2021, Kamala Harris, the daughter of an Indian mother and a Jamaican father became the first Asian American Vice President of the United States.

+King Bhumibol Adulyadej (1927–2016) was the first monarch to be born in the United States.
+He reigned the throne of Thailand from 1946 to 2016.